rdmcan/Fuel_Calculator/README.md

 1 gal=3.79 l

-Note: Despite not being the exact conversion between gallons and liters, this exercise must be performed with the value given in this statement or else it could produce an incorrect answer.

 At this first point, the function calculate_gasoline_cost must be implemented which, given the price of 1 gallon of gasoline and a total number num_liters of liters to fill, returns the total cost of buying that amount of gasoline.

 Vehicle consumption 🚘